|

 wanted to see how non-traditional a design the artist could produce - and

 he obviously came through with flying colors on this one.
-Mr. de Bruin
+His website (which may be seen by clicking

 HERE)